Dhanvantree

 • Portfolio Stability: Limited redemption pressures enable fund managers to execute long-term investment strategies effectively.

 • Diversification: Exposure to unique asset classes like real estate or infrastructure enhances portfolio diversity.
+This ties into the concept of Portfolio Diversification.

 • Predictable Liquidity: Scheduled intervals for redemptions allow investors to plan withdrawals in advance.